-A dental implant is a titanium post that is surgically implanted into the jawbone beneath the gum line.
+A dental implant is a titanium post that your dentist surgically places into the jawbone beneath the gum line.
 This titanium post will act as the tooth root providing a strong foundation for the replacement tooth.
 He will then use that to attach a restoration whether it is a dental crown, dental bridge, or denture.

-Dental implants are recommended for missing teeth over removable appliances because they last longer and have a more natural-looking result.
+Dentists recommend dental implants for missing teeth over removable appliances because they last longer and have a more natural-looking result.
 Dental implants also offer long-term benefits for dental health when compared to dentures as well as dental bridges.

 Washington D.C. dentist, Dr. Cobb offers options for replacing missing teeth using dentures, partials, and implant dentures.
-Dentures are custom-made artificial teeth used to replace missing teeth and some of the gum tissue.
-They are not permanent meaning you can remove them and put them back in when needed.
+Dentures are custom-made artificial teeth that replace missing teeth and some of the gum tissue.
+They are not permanent, meaning that you can remove them and put them back in.

-Full dentures are used to replace a whole row of missing teeth.
-Partial dentures are used to replace gaps of missing teeth.
+Full dentures will replace a whole row of missing teeth.
+Partial dentures can replace gaps of missing teeth.
 They are made in a dental lab with impressions of your mouth.
-Dentures take some time to get used to and require a lot of care.
-Dentures will also need to be replaced or adjusted over time.
+Dentures take some time to adjust to and require a lot of care.
+Patients will also need to replace or adjust them over time.

 Dentures cost significantly less than dental implants upfront, especially if you are replacing multiple missing teeth.
-But dentures will also need to be replaced, realigned, or rebased over time.
 This cost can add up depending on the wear and tear.
 Dental implants cost more but are a permanent solution.
-If cared for properly, they will last forever.
+If you take care of them properly, they will last forever.